The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 (Bill Drummond, 28th of December 2022)

 Twitter was still fairly functional in the autumn of 2022.
-By happy accident rather than clever design on October 12th, 2022 I saw a @KLF_Online tweet inviting contributions, it simply read:
+By happy accident rather than clever design on October 12th, 2022, I saw a tweet inviting contributions, it simply read:

 With a life as eventful and extraordinary as Bill Drummond’s, what could be more interesting than reading the memoirs of The Man himself?
 Well, writing them yourself of course!

-The Penkiln Burn post to which I responded began with a gentle tirade against the music industry for exploring and exploiting its past, rather than investing in its future.
-An acknowledgement of the futility of the memoirs of musicians and artists, and how we see our history from our perspective.
+The penkilnburn.com post to which I responded, no longer exists, but began with a gentle tirade against the music industry for exploring and exploiting its past, rather than investing in its future.
+There was an acknowledgement of the futility of the memoirs of musicians and artists.
+How, they see their history from their perspective.
 A plea to explore transitions such as turning 70, rather than wallowing in nostalgia and then came the offer.

 And I would sell each of those Seventy Years of my past to 70 separate individuals who wanted to buy them.
 And the price for one year of my past would be One Thousand Words.